adlerweb/Part-DB-symfony/README.md

 When you want to upgrade to a newer version, then just copy the new files into the folder and repeat the steps 4. to 7.

+### Installation using Docker

+You can find a docker image named [part-db1](https://hub.docker.com/r/jbtronics/part-db1) on Docker Hub.
+It is based on PHP7 and Apache.
+Data is stored in a **external** MySQL-Database, so install one beforehand yourself.
+The following example doesn't utilize volumes, as such all data will be lost if you recreate the container.

+1. Copy the global config file `cp .env .env.local` and edit `.env.local`:
+    * Change the line `APP_ENV=dev` to `APP_ENV=prod`
+    * Change the value of `DATABASE_URL=` to your needs (see [here](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#connecting-using-a-url)) for the format.
+2. Start the docker image:
+    * `docker run --name partdb -p 8686:80 -v ${PWD}/.env.local:/var/www/html/.env.local -d jbtronics/part-db1:latest`
+        * Change 8686 to another port if required.
+3. Prepare database
+    * `docker exec -ti partdb php bin/console doctrine:migrations:migrate`

 ## Built with
 * [Symfony 4](https://symfony.com/): The main framework used for the serverside PHP